 So, the conclusion is, yes, community is valuable—at least as valuable as the need for freedom, if not more so.
 Communitarians have usefully distinguished between forms of valuable communities and Anglo-American political communitarians have designed menus of policy options to promote those forms of communities.
 The varieties of communitarian politics in East Asia offers further possibilities.
 However, which form of community to emphasize and which form to deemphasize depends upon the needs and problems of particular societies.
 The political implications of communitarianism, in short, depend upon the cultural outlooks and social priorities of particular contexts.

 One response is that Confucianism has been tainted by its apparent endorsement of immoral practices, such as patriarchal values that have contributed to the subordination and suffering of women.
 But contemporary feminist theorists have reinterpreted Confucianism to make it more compatible with modern-day values while maintaining commitment to central Confucian values (see, e.g., Chan 2007).
-And those central Confucian values—commitment to the family, to the material well-being of the people, to meritocracy in education and politics, and this-wordly outlooks—may in fact be more appropriate for modern-day societies than many other philosophies (consider the fact that most Western philosophers prior to the twentieth century devalued the family).
+And those central Confucian values—commitment to the family, to the material well-being of the people, to meritocracy in education and politics, to ritual (li), humaneness (ren), diversity in harmony (he), and this-wordly outlooks—may in fact be more appropriate for modern-day societies than many other philosophies (consider the fact that most Western philosophers prior to the twentieth century devalued the family).
+Bai Tongdong, for example, argues that a modernized form of central Confucian values can inspire humane governance both at home and abroad (Bai 2019).

 In an East Asian context, what communitarianism can do is help to remedy the drawbacks of Confucianism.
 For example, there is a tension between the universalizing impulses of early Confucianism—Confucius and Mencius did not consider the possibility of morally legitimate alternatives to their values—and the moral pluralism that tends to characterize the modern world.
 Communitarians can remind Confucians that their philosophy may be more appropriate in certain settings than others, and that they should allow for the possibility of morally legitimate alternatives in different contexts.
 It seems strange, for example, for Confucians to think that Christian believers should change their primary religious allegiance from God to family ancestors (just as it seems strange for Christians to ask Confucians to do the opposite).